yosefk/checkedthreads/README.md

 * **A C89 as well as a C++11 API**.
 No compiler extensions (pragmas, keywords, etc.) are involved, and while C++11 lambdas and variadic templates are used when available to provide some syntactic sugar, the underlying C89 API is useable directly as well.
 * **Free** as in no license, no charge, and no restrictions on how the code may be used.
+Also no warranty of course.
 * **Portability**.
 Very little is assumed about the target platform.
 It is enough to have a C89 compiler and an address space shared by a bunch of threads - in fact you don't even need "threads" as in "an OS with preemptive scheduling"; you could rather easily port checkedthreads to run